PoCInnovation/Workshops/software/24.Git_GitHub/GitHub/README.md

 Then you have to create two branches (`fix/wrong-result` and `feat/multi-arguments`) and solve the related issues on it.
 Create a Pull Request for each branch and use 2 different methods to link the related issues.
-When it's done, add your teammate as reviewer and play with the review tool in the `Files Changed` tab !
+When it's done, add your teammate as reviewer and play with the review tool in the `Files Changed` tab!

 ### 📚 **Documentation**: